-Mark was appointed Company Secretary of the Company on 2 March 2018 and as a non-executive director from 30 September 2018.
-He ceased to act as a director on 30 January 2020.
+Mark was appointed Company Secretary of the Company on 2 March 2018.

 Mark is a Fellow of Chartered Accountants Australia and New Zealand and a graduate member of the Australian Institute of Company Directors.
 He has more than 30 years' experience in statutory reporting and business administration.